PLEASE READ THE MOST CURRENT COVID-19 UPDATE!

 Unlike many campgrounds in business today, Cape Ann Camp Site was established around nature, not over it.
 Therefore, each of its 200 sites are unique.
 Whether you have an RV and would like a full hookup site with a water view or you have a simple tent and love the shade, Cape Ann Camp Site has a spot for you, your family and your pet.
 Every site comes with a ready-made fireplace and picnic table.
 We also have six toilet and shower buildings, and a small campsite store stocked with ice and wood.
 We now also offer centrally located Wi-Fi at our office and Wi-Fi on big rig spots for Internet connectivity.

 Camping today offers a family an inexpensive and fun way for many couples and families to travel.
 View the campground map of Cape Ann Camp Site.

 Cape Ann Camp Site is open seasonally from Mid May to Mid October.
 We are pet friendly.

 ATTENTION: Due to the ongoing outbreak of the emerald ash borer campers are not allowed to bring in wood from outside.
-All wood must be purchased at the campsite, sorry for the inconvenience.
+All wood must be prepackaged and kiln dried and cannot be brought from your back yard, sorry for the inconvenience.
 Learn more about Emerald Ash Borer.